Central London CTC is a local member group of Cycling UK, the national cyclists’ organisation.

 To comply with Cycling UK rules on public liability insurance, you will need to be a current Cycling UK member and we will have to register you as a volunteer with the Cycling UK national office.
 In order to do this, we will need your Cycling UK membership number.

 In order to provide contact details for your ride , we will need your email address and a phone number, and you will need to agree to your name and phone number being published on the website (your email address will not be published, but it will be used to allow others to contact you via our website).

 If you have previously lead rides, but are not currently doing so, you may ask for your email address and phone number to be deleted at any time.
 Your name will remain on our database as the leader of any rides in our ride archive, unless you also ask for this to be deleted too.

 Operation of our website:

-We also log emails sent using the contact forms on the site.
+We log emails sent using the contact forms on the site.
 We log the sender's email address, IP adddress and the subject and content of the email.
-This information is retained for a few days at most, and is seen only by the webmaster, for debugging and to monitor for abuse.
+This information is retained for a few days at most, and is seen only by the webmaster, to monitor for spam and other abuse.

 We use Google Analytics to help us understand how our members and other visitors use our website.
 You can read more about how Google uses this information here.
 You can also opt-out of Google Analytics using this browser add-on.